RJPearson94/terraform-aws-open-next-examples/multi-zone/README.md

-# Single-zone example
+# Multi-zone example

-This example shows how you can deploy a single next.js app to AWS using open next
+This example shows how you can deploy multiple zones to AWS using the same shared distribution

 ## Building the example